Arrest of Robert Seacat: Lechs' litigation

-When he returned to his house, Leo Lech compared the damage to Osama bin Laden's compound in Abbottabad after Operation Neptune Spear: "[p]rojectiles were still lodged in the walls.
+When he returned to the house, Leo Lech compared the damage to that done to Osama bin Laden's compound in Abbottabad after Operation Neptune Spear: "[p]rojectiles were still lodged in the walls.
 Glass and wooden paneling crumbled on the ground below the gaping holes, and inside, the family's belongings and furniture appeared thrashed in a heap of insulation and drywall."
 Varney defended the police's actions by saying, "My mission is to get that individual out unharmed and make sure my team and everyone else around including the community goes home unharmed […] Sometimes that means property gets damaged, and I am sorry for that."
-The National Tactical Officers Association supported Varney's assertion that appropriate force was used in the Seacat standoff.
+The National Tactical Officers Association supported Varney's assertion that appropriate force had been used in the Seacat standoff.